WARP4dot52/lambda/poincare/doc/tree.md

 ```

 It practice it does not change anything at runtime since the compiler optimizes
-the cast away in both cases but we might fix it at some point since `KTree`
+the cast away in both cases.
-cannot be put in an constexpr array for instance.

 Alternatively you can use the constexpr cast to Block * and then obtain a Tree *
 from it at runtime with Tree::FromBlock if you want to use a constexpr array for